 We know that you are already familiar with search engines like Google that bring you free websites, some good for a research paper and others...not so much.
 Let's take a look at your options for scholarly work that will be accepted by your professors.

-Below you will find a video from our friends at the Northeastern Illinois University Library with some valuable thoughts on Google vs. the Library for your college level research.
+Below you will find a video from our friends at the Monroe Community College with some valuable thoughts on Google vs. the Library for your college level research.